Table of Contents

 - Exposed β

-βΆοΈ How much water reserve and backup hose stream you need during a fire!
+βΆοΈ Table Title: How much water reserve and backup hose stream you need during a fire!

 π§Ή How to Understand the Columns:

-- Commodity: What is being stored (plastics, tires, paper rolls, etc.)
+- Commodity: What youβre protecting (plastics, tires, paper rolls, etc.)

 - Sprinkler Spacing Type: Standard or Extended Coverage

-- Number of Sprinklers in Design Area: How many sprinklers are considered in the fire design area
+- Number of Sprinklers in Design Area: How many sprinklers are assumed operating

-- Hose Stream Allowance: Extra flow rate needed (in gpm or L/min)
+- Hose Stream Allowance: Extra water flow needed (gpm or L/min)

-- Water Supply Duration: How long the water needs to keep flowing (in minutes)
+- Water Supply Duration: How long the water must flow (in minutes)

 π§ Key Takeaways:

-- β CMSA and ESFR sprinklers usually require slightly more backup water because they are protecting tougher fires.
+- β CMSA and ESFR systems β Typically require slightly more backup due to tougher fire hazards.

-- β Tire storage and roll paper storage have their own special larger hose stream and longer water supply times because fires are harder to control.
+- β Tire and roll paper storage β Specially large hose stream and extended water durations!

 π― Practical Example: